katmfoo/dotfiles/readme.md

 Do this stuff manually

-* Add ubuntu mono font
 * Set caps lock to ctrl
+* Add fantasque sans mono font
 * Add private ssh key (copy to clipboard from 1password app)
 * Turn on alternate app icon